cs2113-s25/cs2113-s25.github.io/labs/lab1.md

 ```
 to legibly print out `cs_num` with a label so you know which variable you're looking at.

 What are all these variables doing, based on what they are storing?
-Make sure you can explain each one in your own words -- if you're stuck, as a neighbor or a TA for help.
+Make sure you can explain each one in your own words -- if you're stuck, ask a neighbor or a TA for help.
 Once you understand what these variables are storing, feel free to comment out those print statements if there is too much output to be legible.

 Now, take a look at the `if-else` where we know the problem lies.
 What variable does it depend on? `cs_num[:4]` -- print this out to see what's in there:
 ```python